-Google invest in employee whole of life contentment and satisfaction and have seen improvement of 37% so making their workers happier has really paid off.
+Google invest in employee whole of life contentment and satisfaction and have seen an improvement of 37% so making their workers happier has really paid off.

 Research by Oxford University's Saïd Business School, in collaboration with BT the telecom company, has concluded that there is a link between happiness and productivity.

-Oxford university study on happiness and productivity found that workers are 13% more productive when happy
+Oxford University study on happiness and productivity found that workers are 13% more productive when happy

 Striving to make a workplace more emotionally healthy can make the business more productive.
 In other words, relationships, mental health and mindfulness matter within the workplace.